turingschool/mod-0-curriculum/session3/index.md

 - We're in the process of leaving feedback on everyone's session 1, be sure to check your gists!
   - Suggestions there are for your benefit
 - Make sure that you're checking slack at least once a day
-- Pre-work is due Jan 6 for people starting Mod 1 in 2102 (or waitlist)
 - Session 3 HW due Thursday
 - Be sure to stay at your home directory or below